russel2512/Net_monitor/README.md

 This project was developed with CircuitPython 7.1.1 deployed on the WS5100S.
 A good reference can be found at https://learn.adafruit.com/welcome-to-circuitpython.
 Version 7.1.1 of CircuitPython (adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2) can be found here: https://adafruit-circuit-python.s3.amazonaws.com/bin/raspberry_pi_pico/en_US/adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2

+Install Thonny IDE to program the WS5100S.
+It can be found here: https://thonny.org/.
 **MU does not need to be installed.**

-Install Thonny IDE to program the WS5100S.
-It can be found here: https://thonny.org/

 After the WS5100S with CircuitPython has been test with Blink, download and copy the following libraries:
 Create lib folder on the board